 - Facebook is all about branding awareness and building an engaging online community

-- Google Ads is about identifying the right keywords relevant to your business and drive people with purchase intent to your website or landing page.
+- Google Ads is about identifying the right keywords relevant to your business and driving people with purchase intent to your website or landing page.

 With years of experience dealing with digital advertising campaigns, we would suggest that Google Ads often works better than Facebook Ads.
-Even if your potential customers come across your ad on Facebook, they will still head to Google to research about your company and products.
+Even if your potential customers come across your ad on Facebook, they will still head to Google to perform research about your brand.